 Natural gas is an economical and reliable source of energy that is completely safe when used properly.
+It is formed when layers of buried plants and animals are exposed to intense heat and pressure over millions of years.
 Because natural gas is lighter than air, it rises and dissipates into the atmosphere if it escapes from a pipeline.
 Underground, however, it may follow the path of least resistance, accumulating in a confined space or traveling to an ignition source.
+Natural gas is easily ignited by heat, sparks, or flames and can cause explosions.